 In the beginning, Jay’s Gay Agenda by Jason June drew me in.
 Jay was someone that I wanted to invest in right away.
 He had hopes, he had dreams, and I wanted him to reach for the stars in his journey to find the one.
 I even enjoyed his friendship with his best friend and the new family he made at his new school.
 But the further along that I got into the book, the more I started seeing things that really didn’t click with me.

 Trigger warnings for anyone that’s reading this.
 We’re about to dive into the one thing that really threw me off about this book.
-Ok, you ready?
+Okay, you ready?
 The one thing that really made me go, “Ehhhhhh, do I want to cheer on this protagonist?” was the cheating.
 Oh but they didn’t say they were official, you shout!
 But they did say they were dating.
 For some that doesn’t mean exclusivity and I get that.
 But for me, it does mean exclusivity.

 It’s made even worse by the fact that Jay knows he’s doing something wrong.
 If he didn’t he wouldn’t have worried so much about how this was going to ruin his chances at being boyfriends with Albert, the young man he’s dating.
 That speaks of guilt and as someone who knows that they’re doing something wrong.
 And honestly, it left me feeling like Albert (who I loved) deserved better than being someone’s second choice.

 All of this is made even worse by the way that this book focuses on sex without acknowledging that virginity is a social construct.
 Instead sex is just something that Jay continually talks about without learning that there’s more to being gay than losing his virginity to some cute boy in Seattle.
 What I needed was nuance and it wasn’t what I got from Jay or his so called gay agenda.